Table of Contents

 - Create advanced KPIs by linking multiple datasets across business functions

-This makes Business Intelligence a visualization tool and a platform for operational intelligence.
+This transforms Power BI from a visualization tool into a platform for operational intelligence.

 Google Analytics provides detailed insights into how users interact with websites, tracking metrics like bounce rate, session duration, conversions, and campaign performance.
 It’s an essential tool for digital marketers.